What is the Month of Letters Challenge?

 All you are committing to is to mail 24 items.
 Why 24?
 There are four Sundays and one US holiday.
 In fact, you might send more than 24 items.
+(In Canada, it would be 19 items – 4x 5 day weeks minus 1 holiday).
 You might develop a correspondence that extends beyond the month.
-Find, Search and Interact with other members.
-Guidelines: Month of Letters 2020 Forums

 Write love letters, thank yous, or simply notes to say that you miss an old friend.
 Send a fabric swatch from your new dress.
 A feather you picked up while on a walk.
 Whatever it is, let yourself step away from the urgency of modern life and think about an audience of one.
 Think of it as sending 24 little gifts.
 And, who knows, you might enjoy going to the mail box again.

 Since 2016, Letter Mo has been run by a small group of volunteers who take time out of their own busy lives to help this project run, usually during January to April, and check in when time allows during the rest of the year.
 That means real human beings take time to review all applicants and approve them, not robots.
 We take the time to try to ensure the spammers don’t get through so you have a good experience.
 So please be kind and patient.
 During the “off season”, you may get a quicker response if you message on the Facebook page.

 We’re not experts but we do our best because we love letter writing.

 In September 2010, I took a month off from the internet.
 During my vacation, I told people that they could correspond with me by paper letter.
 It was fun, so in 2011, I issued the challenge.
 I thought it would be small.
 I was wrong.

 What’s so special about letters?